Beverages and Spirits of Vegetables and Tubers

 Tomatoes are also used for fruitwine making, botanically they are fruits and not vegetables.

 Manioc is used for beermaking in Brazil and Cassava in South America and Africa.
 Both roots are toxic and contain cyanide.
 Special processing is required before it’s safe to eat.
-The enzymatic procedure mentioned in this post is also used here before fermentation by yeast can take place.
+The enzymatic procedure mentioned in the Post about Grain is also used here before fermentation by yeast can take place.

 other roots like ginger are also used for beverages like root beer or ginger ale (lemonade)